PictureResearch/HISyn/README.md

 # Introduction

 HISyn refers to "**h**uman learning **i**nspired **syn**thesizer".
 It is a Natural Language Programming tool, which generates code based on queries written in English.

-Unlike other Natural Lanugage Programming tools, HISyn does not need training examples.
+Unlike other Natural Lanugage Programming tools that are driven by many training samples, HISyn does not need training examples.
 For a given domain, the user just needs to provide the document of the domain's APIs and optionally some special knowledge about that domain.
 HISyn can then work in that new domain.

-It is inspired by how Humans learn programming: Instead of going through millions of coding examples, humans typically learn about the APIs of the new domain by reading the documents.
+HISyn was inspired by how Humans learn programming: Instead of going through millions of coding examples, humans typically learn about the APIs of the new domain by reading the documents.
 HISyn takes a similar approach, learning about the new domain through NL understanding on the domain's document.
+So, **zero training examples** are needed by HISyn.

+Currently, HISyn mainly targets API programming, where, the programmer wants to write some expressions that are composed of some APIs in a certain domain.
+An example is the text editing domain, where there is a number of APIs useful for finding, replacing, deleting, inserting strings in a text.
+For a programmer who is not familar with those APIs, she can express her intent in Englilsh and then use HISyn to easily generate the desired expression.

 Details can be found in the paper *HISyn: Human Learning-Inspired Natural Language Programming*(https://research.csc.ncsu.edu/picture/publications/papers/FSE20-HISyn.pdf) published on FSE2020.